-Applications cover a broad range of industries, such as air and railway transport, retailing, public services, health care, manufacturing, etc. The course pursues an active-learning approach including lecture-style class sessions, computer-based exercises, and home assignments to be accomplished in teamwork.
+Applications cover a broad range of industries, such as air and railway transport, retailing, public services, health care, manufacturing, etc. The course pursues an active-learning approach including lecture-style class sessions and computer-based exercises.

 Students will

 - get an advanced understanding of the challenging operations-related decisions and problems in practice, - learn about concepts and state-of-the-art tools for analyzing complex decision situations and for systematically evaluating options in operations management, - enhance problem structuring, modeling and analytical skills.